codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/nomad.md

 [Nomad](https://www.nomadproject.io/) is an alternative scheduling platform from Hashicorp.
 It supports docker containers (like Kubernetes) but you can also use Nomad to schedule VMs, Java apps, Go apps or any other standalone executable.

-There are several public Docker image with Nomad, so it is very easy to use Codefresh pipelines to deploy to a Nomad cluster.
+There are several public Docker Images with Nomad, so it is very easy to use Codefresh pipelines to deploy to a Nomad cluster.

 {% include image.html